just-hms/CS-P2P-Hybrid-Chat-C/README.md

 ## esc

-close 🛠️
+close 🌳

 - no more logins
 - no more signup
 - users need to save log out timestamp

 ⚡
-- all 🍎s save that 🛠️ is offline
+- all 🍊s save that 🌳 is offline

 ## buffer_message